Texas A&M University Baylor College of Dentistry currently enjoys a reputation as one of the most diverse dental schools in the nation.

 2013 collegiate participants in Center of Excellence's Summer Predental Enrichment Program

-Core components of A&M Baylor College of Dentistry’s Center of Excellence Program include:
+Core components of Texas A&M University Baylor College of Dentistry’s Center of Excellence Program include:

 Pipeline Activities for Pre-dental Students - offering academic enrichment activities which help students from underserved communities enhance their competitiveness for admission to dental school.